How Serious is a Reckless Driving Charge?

 For a second or subsequent offense, you face a fine of up to $600, a prison sentence of up to one year, and a driver’s license suspension of up to 60 days.

 The Department of Motor Vehicles considers driving a privilege, not a right.
 This means that the state can take away your driving privileges if it feels that you have broken the rules of the road or that you pose a threat to other people on the road.

-If you drive with a suspended license and you are caught, you face additional penalties such as more jail time, more fines, and a longer suspension of your license.
+If you drive with a suspended license and you get caught, you face additional penalties such as more jail time, more fines, and a longer suspension of your license.

 This is a question with no one right answer.
 It is not required that you hire a lawyer, and you may decide not to hire one for various personal reasons.
 However, if you want to provide the best possible defense for your case, you should seriously consider hiring a lawyer.
 A lawyer will have the knowledge and the experience to help you through this process.
 Our lawyers have the knowledge of Connecticut’s laws, courthouses, and defenses to traffic violations to defend a reckless driving case or a similar one for you.

 Lawyers do not necessarily “specialize” in a certain type of law in the way that doctors specialize in an area of medicine.
 This means that lawyers can handle any case that they come across.
 This might be good for a lawyer who can practice a little bit of this and a little bit of that, but it isn’t good for you, since you want a lawyer who has experience with motor vehicle defense.
 If you find just any lawyer to represent your case, you run the risk of this lawyer lacking experience in cases like yours.
 To fix this issue, you should make sure that the lawyer you hire has knowledge of Connecticut’s driving laws and has handled reckless driving cases in the past.
 Reckless driving cases can be difficult to win, so it is important to make sure that you find the right lawyer to represent you.